 – Maternity care

-– Professional nursing care under round-the-clock medical supervision
+– Need nursing care or round-the-clock medical supervision

 – Needs do not meet the scope of care of the facility

-– Posing a direct health threat to self or others
+– Posing a direct health threat to themselves or others

 – Six hours of orientation within a week of hiring